 |$100.01 - $200||2.00%|

 PayPal Transaction Fees

-In most cases, using the app is free.
+Outside of cryptocurrency transactions, in most cases, using the PayPal app is free.
 Buying online or in stores will cost you nothing.
 Sending and receiving money directly from or to a PayPal account is free, but if you want to use a credit or debit card to send money, it will set you back 2.9% plus 30 cents per transaction.

 The person sending the funds can decide whether they are going to absorb the fee, or if they will pass it on to the person receiving the funds.
 International transactions have higher yet still tolerable fees, which you can find on PayPal's fee statement, though some fees may be lower on micropayments.

 Frequently Asked Questions (FAQs)

 To make a PayPal account, you'll need to choose whether you want a personal or business account.
 If it's a personal account, you'll need to enter your name, address, phone number, and email address.
 If it's a business account, you'll need to provide your business' contact information.
 You'll also need to create a password and select security questions.

 Before you can delete or close a PayPal account, you'll withdraw any money in your account.
 You'll also need to resolve any issues with your account.
 Next, you'll need to go into your settings and select "Close your account" under account options.
 Follow the prompts to finish closing out your account.